fisharebest/php-polyfill/README.md

 PHP (general)
 =============

- - Some builds of PHP (such as the one used by strato.de) do not define INF.
+ - Some builds of PHP (such as the one used by strato.de) do not define the constant `INF`.

 Contributions
 =============